-On an unseasonably "cool" day in August this year in Las Vegas, my family and I boarded the Downtown Express bus at the stop by the Wynn and headed north.
+On a trip to Las Vegas, my family and I boarded the Downtown Express bus at the stop by the Wynn and headed north.
 After the bus turned right onto Convention Center Drive, we got off at the stop which was directly across from Vegas Indoor Skydiving.

-We placed our belongings in one of their complementary lockers for safe keeping.
-Then we headed upstairs with our instructor, Austin, to watch a video and to learn the hand signals that we would need to know during our "flight."
+We placed our belongings in one of their complimentary lockers for safekeeping.
+Then we headed upstairs with our instructor, Austin, to watch a video and to learn the hand signals that we would need to know during our “flight.”
 We signed waivers and then were given our flight suits and safety gear to put on.

 Once it was time to fly, we all went into the wind tunnel chamber.
 The walls were padded and a mesh trampoline floor covered the DC-3 airplane propeller that would enable us to fly.
 We practiced tucking and rolling into the pad.